ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   Find best practices or good defaults for finetuning tranformer language models for text generation.

--   Understand the effect of model and dataset size on generating coherent text
+-   Understand the effect of context len, model, and dataset size on generating coherent text
 -   Understand the effect of loss and sampling stategies on generating coherent text

 -   Understand the "theory" of how language models can be finetuned